realworldocaml/book/book/testing/README.md

 # Testing

-Testing is fundamental to building reliable software, but you wouldn't necessarily know it from watching how software engineers spend their time.
-Testing can be tedious, and in the early stages of a project, it's often not obvious how important testing is going to become down the line.
-This leads people to test less than they should, and more critically, to design systems without taking testability into account, which makes such omissions harder to fix down the line.
+Testing is fundamental to building reliable software, but as developers, we don't always act that way.
+Testing can be frustrating and tedious, and it's all too easy to skimp on.
+As a result, developers often test less than they should, and more critically, fail to take testability into account up-front, when designing their systems.

 In some ways, OCaml's type-system makes this worse, by enhancing the illusion that you can get by without testing.
 After all, many trivial